 It doesn’t matter how sophisticated your marketing department is—there’s a ton of confusion about what brand guidelines are, the value they offer, and the role they play in defining, maintaining, and growing a brand.

 The issue is largely one of semantics.
-Brand guidelines, brand standards, brand, style guides, brand books, brand identity guides—these can either be treated synonymously or as wholly separate resources, depending on which “branding expert” you’re speaking with, reading, or listening to at that moment.
+Brand guidelines, brand standards, brand, branding guidelines, style guides, brand books, brand identity guides—these can either be treated synonymously or as wholly separate resources, depending on which “branding expert” you’re speaking with, reading, or listening to at that moment.

-Let’s ignore the semantics for the moment and say that regardless of what you call them, brand guidelines are a tool designed to give your brand consistency and flexibility.
+Regardless of what you call them, brand guidelines are a tool designed to give your brand consistency and flexibility.
 Yes, they are often used by designers to make certain they’re using the right fonts, color palette, and versions of your logo.
 But effective guidelines should be much more than that—the most discernible organizations use brand guidelines as a resource that everyone in the company can use to understand how to represent their brand.

 From your sales, marketing, and customer service teams, who use your elevator pitch every day, to the finance director who’s at a networking event and gets asked what their company does, everyone should have more than a cursory understanding of what genuinely makes your organization unique.